VPN Review: PureVPN

 PureVPN is one of the most affordable VPN services that we tested.
 As usual, the subscription declines in price as the contract's length increases.
 In particular, the 12-month package is very reasonably priced, and the provider regularly offers sales.
 The table below shows the current prices:

 |Contract period (months)||24||12||1|

 |Number of servers||6,500||6,500||6,500|

 |Number of countries||141||141||141|

-Alongside PayPal and credit cards, AliPay, CoinPayments, and even a variety of different coupons and vouchers can be used to pay.
-For all those who want to protect their accounts, even in terms of payment method, PureVPN really rolls out the red carpet.
+Alongside PayPal and credit cards, AliPay, CoinPayments, and even a variety of different coupons and vouchers are accepted For all those who want to protect their identities, even in terms of payment method, PureVPN really rolls out the red carpet.

 PureVPN offers a 7-day trial version, however, you'll need to input your payment information before starting and remember to cancel promptly.

 Regaining trust is difficult in the VPN market.
 Owing to its data privacy issues in the past, we remain cautious about PureVPN's "No-Logs" promise.

 Should you not lose any sleep over those types of issues and be able to make do without split tunneling, PureVPN offers a relatively affordable and well-performing VPN with a large server network and user-friendly (if not slightly spartan) apps.